Heat pump support

 How to save energy and money

-• Keeping a steady temperature will save you money
+- Keeping a steady temperature will save you money

 Avoid turning up the comfort target temperature by more than a couple of degrees to keep your heating running efficiently.
 Stick to a target temperature that suits your comfort and budget, and your heat pump will adjust to the weather outside.
-Check out this guide for tips on the most affordable ways to run your heat pump.
+Check out this guide for tips on the most affordable ways to run your heat pump. - Set a schedule

 Turning your heat pump on and off will use more energy than setting a schedule in advance - your heating is designed to keep ticking away efficiently when it’s scheduled to be off, without cooling completely.
-It’s best to avoid turning your heat pump off completely unless you’re away for a few days or more.
-How to set a schedule.

 If you’re on a tariff that has peak and off-peak times, try setting your heating and hot water for when you’re paying the lowest rates to save more money.
 Find recommended schedules here.

-• Go easy on the hot water boost (aka Powerful Operation)
+- Go easy on the heating boost

-It’s a handy shortcut when you need to reheat the tank quickly.
+It’s a handy shortcut when you need to reheat the tank or warm your home quickly.
 But it’s not the most efficient way to use your system.
-So save it for when it’s really needed.
+So it's best to save it for when it’s really needed. - Choose a smart tariff

 With a smart tariff like Cosy Octopus, you can heat your water cylinder at the cheapest and greenest times, saving you money with smart energy usage.